 Some veggies such as carrots and beets are naturally sweet and don’t need much fruit to make a lightly sweetened juice.

-When we first starting juicing our carrot, apple, and celery juice, along with our simple but powerful celery juice became staples on our breakfast, until we starting adding more variety and delicious fruits and veggies.
+When we first started juicing our carrot, apple, and celery juice, along with our simple but powerful celery juice, they became staples on our breakfast until we started adding more variety and delicious fruits and veggies.

-When the weight has gone up a little we use our juice for weight loss which has lots of flavor and features de-bloating ingredients.
+When the weight has gone up a little, we use our juice for weight loss, which has many flavors and features de-bloating ingredients.
 Green smoothies are also great for weight loss as, in general, they are made with leafy vegetables and contain fewer calories.

-On this occasion, we created this juice as part of an Ayurvedic Cleanse for our friends from Ayurveda Lifestyle Yoga Academy.
+On this occasion, we created this Beetroot Detox Juice as part of an Ayurvedic Cleanse for our friends from Ayurveda Lifestyle Yoga Academy.
 We combined highly alkalizing pineapple, beta-carotene-packed carrots and beets, and tangy immune system booster and anti-inflammatory ginger and lime for this beetroot detox juice recipe, making it the perfect detox cleanse elixir.

 - Lime (or lemon)